 Step 2 Pray and Read Bible Verses about Forgiveness

 We don’t always need or have the opportunity to talk through issues.
-It is a matter of using our faith muscle and focusing on Jesus’ great love for us.
-The superpower I mentioned is the Holy Spirit enabling us to learn how to forgive others.
+It is a matter of using your faith muscles and focusing on Jesus’ great love for you.
+The superpower I mentioned is the Holy Spirit enabling you to learn how to forgive others.

 Step 3 Communicate with the Person